All That Remains (album): Writing and recording

 The album, the band knew that they had their work cut out for them recording an all-original album for the first time.
 The band decided to record no filler material feeling every song had to be good.
 Rich Ward wrote all of the music and melodies while Chris Jericho wrote the lyrics with Ed Aborn, a friend of the band.
-The band recorded the album at Treesound Studios in Atlanta, and they used the same soundboard that was used on the album Synchronicity by the Police and Rush's Moving Pictures.
+The band recorded the album at Tree Sound Studios in Atlanta, and they used the same soundboard that was used on the album Synchronicity by the Police and Rush's Moving Pictures.
 Elton John was also in the complex at the time recording his Peachtree Road album, and Alter Bridge were recording their album One Day Remains.
 Jericho went downstairs to Alter Bridge's studio and asked Mark Tremonti to do a guest solo on the track "The Way I Am", and Myles Kennedy laid down backing vocals.
 The band's producer was friends with Megadeth guitarist Marty Friedman who agreed to lay down a solo for "Born of Anger".
 Zakk Wylde also played a solo for the song "Wanderlust".
 Due to conflicts between Fozzy and their record company Megaforce/Palm, the band decided to record their third effort on their own label, Ash Records.